Courtney Love: 2016–present: Fashion and forthcoming music

 In January 2016, Love released a clothing line in collaboration with Sophia Amoruso, "Love, Courtney", featuring 18 pieces reflecting her personal style.
-In November 2016, she began filming the pilot for A Midsummer's Nightmare, a Shakespeare anthology series adapted for Lifetime.
+In November 2016, she began filming A Midsummer's Nightmare, the pilot for a Shakespeare anthology series adapted for Lifetime.
 She starred as Kitty Menendez in Menendez: Blood Brothers, a biopic television film based on the lives of Lyle and Erik Menendez, which premiered on Lifetime in June 2017.

 In 2017, Love accompanied the museum director Nicholas Cullinan to the GQ Men of the Year awards at the Tate Modern, calling him her "soulmate" and her "family for life".

-In October 2017, shortly after the Harvey Weinstein sexual abuse cases became public, a 2005 video of Love warning young actresses about Weinstein went viral.
+In October, shortly after the Harvey Weinstein sexual abuse cases became public, a 2005 video of Love warning young actresses about Weinstein went viral.
 In the footage, while on the red carpet for the Comedy Central Roast of Pamela Anderson, Love was asked by Natasha Leggero if she had any advice for "a young girl moving to Hollywood"; she responded, "If Harvey Weinstein invites you to a private party in the Four Seasons [hotel], don't go."
-She later tweeted, "Although I wasn't one of his victims, I was eternally banned by [Creative Artists Agency] for speaking out."
+She later tweeted, "Although I wasn't one of his victims, I was eternally banned by Creative Artists Agency for speaking out."

 In the same year, Love was cast in Justin Kelly's biopic JT LeRoy, portraying a film producer opposite Laura Dern.
 In March 2018, she appeared in the music video for Marilyn Manson's "Tattooed in Reverse", and in April she appeared as a guest judge on RuPaul's Drag Race.
 In December, Love was awarded a restraining order against Sam Lutfi, who had acted as her manager for the previous six years, alleging verbal abuse and harassment.
 Her daughter, Frances, and sister, Jaimee, were also awarded restraining orders against Lutfi.
 In January 2019, a Los Angeles County judge extended the three-year order to five years, citing Lutfi's tendency to "prey upon people".